cybersi/icp-guides/Hello_World.md

 ## Topping-up Canisters with Cycles

 Topping-up canisters involves adding more computational resources (cycles) to your canisters on the Internet Computer.
-This is an essential step to ensure your canisters continue to run smoothly.

 1. **Follow the Detailed Guide**: For step-by-step instructions on how to top-up your canisters with cycles, please refer to our [Canisters Top-up Guide](Canisters.md).